awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Optimization_Data_Collection/3_Data_Collection_Cloud_Formation_Modules.md

 ## Compute Optimizer Collector

 The Compute Optimizer Service **Currently this data only lasts** and does not show historical information.
 In this module the data will be collected and placed into S3 and read by athena so you can view the recommendations over time and have access to all accounts recommendations in one place.
 This can be accessed through the Management Account.
+NOTE: CODEBUCKET if deploying in Oregon leave as CodeBucket: aws-well-architected-labs

 * CloudFormation to add: